-It was impressive when the Surface Go 2 fixed so many of its predecessor's flaws and became one of the best Microsoft Surface devices, in ways that trump the Surface Pro 7.
-I was as shocked as you were dear reader to see the more affordable sibling beat up the Pro model, as I wrote my Microsoft Surface Go 2 review.
+We were surprised when the Surface Go 2 fixed so many of its predecessor's flaws and became one of Microsoft's best Surface devices.
+This poses an interesting challenge to the Surface Pro 7.
+That's right, sometimes the value-driven entry-level model can dish out heat that its Pro-level sibling can't touch, as I wrote in my Microsoft Surface Go 2 review.

-That's what inspired this Surface Go 2 vs Surface Pro 7 face-off, which tests how Microsoft's detachables stand up to each other in a 1-on-1 fight, to help you find which model is right for you.
-And if you want a good deal, Best Buy's got the Surface Pro 7 at $360 off — in a bundle that includes the Type Cover.
+That's what inspired this Surface Go 2 vs Surface Pro 7 face-off, which tests how Microsoft's detachables stand up against each other in a 1-on-1 fight, to help you find which model is right for you.

 So, if the Surface Go 2's lower price has you thinking it's just the Surface Pro 7's less powerful baby brother, you might be surprised about how the Go can dunk on the Pro — especially on battery life.